ShoulderKarlsson/getlint/README.md

  example:  LINT_LOCATION=/home/johndoe/Documents/programming/eslint
 ```

-*If you want, you can add an alias to your .bashrc or .zshrc.
-If so paste the following into the commandline of your choice*
+The following will add an alias to your commanlind config.

 **NOTE** - For this to work, the active command line directory must be the getlint folder.

 ```zsh